kamilkisiela/graphql-inspector/README.md

 [![renovate-app badge](https://img.shields.io/badge/renovate-app-blue.svg)](https://renovateapp.com/)

 GraphQL Inspector ouputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
-It also helps you validate documents and fragments.
+It helps you validate documents and fragments and find similar types.

 ![Example](./demo.gif)